 When authors who are just starting out shift points of view, they often do it for good reason.
 Many times it’s because they believe that the shift in point of view is the best way to tell a particular part of the story, and often they may be right about this.
 However, that doesn’t mean that the shift isn’t a problem or that shifting viewpoint mid scene is the best way to go about it.
 As mentioned in POV Part I, POV shifts that end up breaking the “pact” between reader and author can be a deal breaker for agents and publishers.
 This article will deal only with specifics pertaining to the third person point of view.

-Avoiding this “breaking of the pact” and the subsequent destruction it causes to a reader’s suspension of disbelief is not only a matter of adhering to the rules, but also successfully making and maintaining your individual take on them.
+Avoiding this “breaking of the pact” and the subsequent impact on a reader’s experience is not only a matter of adhering to the rules, but also successfully making and maintaining your individual take on them.
 This means that you have a lot of options as an author, and that as long as you understand this complex relationship between you (the author), your readers, and the characters you’ve created, you can also exploit POV to tell the story almost any way you’d like.
 Each author’s distance from the characters and what degree/type of third person omniscience chosen is his own.
 In terms of authorial fingerprint it’s as individual as the author’s voice, and in truth, it can make or break your voice.